Australian Association for Developmental Disability Medicine

 Established in 1987, the Queensland Centre for Mental Health Research (QCMHR) is Queensland’s premier mental health research facility.
 Based at The Park Centre for Mental Health at Wacol, QCMHR is hosted by the West Moreton Hospital and Health Service and has close links with The University of Queensland’s Queensland Brain Institute and School of Public Health, the Royal Brisbane and Women’s Hospital, and Brisbane Diamantina Health Partners.
 The work conducted at QCMHR aims to reduce the level of disability associated with mental illness.
 This is achieved by providing internationally recognised research that leads to more effective mental health services and interventions, the identification and reduction of risk factors, and the development of researchers in the field of mental health.

-R U OK?’s vision is a world where we’re all connected and are protected from suicide.
-Their mission is to inspire and empower everyone to meaningfully connect with people around them and support anyone struggling with life.
-R U OK?’s goals are to:
+The R U OK? vision is a world where we’re all connected and are protected from suicide.
+Our mission is to inspire and empower people to meaningfully connect with those in their world and lend support when they are struggling with life.

-ReachOut is Australia’s leading online mental health organisation for young people and their parents.
-Their practical support, tools and tips help young people get through anything from everyday issues to tough times – and the information they offer parents makes it easier for them to help their teenagers, too.
-ReachOut has been changing the way people access help since launching as the world’s first online mental health service nearly 20 years ago.
-Everything they create is based on the latest evidence and designed with experts, and young people or their parents.
-That’s why their digital self-help tools are trusted, relevant and easy to use.
-Available for free anytime and pretty much anywhere, ReachOut is accessed by 132,000 people in Australia every month.
-That’s more than 1.58 million each year.
+ReachOut is the most accessed online mental health service for young people and their parents in Australia.
+Their trusted self-help information, peer-support program and referral tools save lives by helping young people be well and stay well.
+The information they offer parents makes it easier for them to help their teenagers, too.
+ReachOut has been championing wider access to mental health support since they launched their online service more than 20 years ago.
+Everything they create is based on the latest evidence and is designed with experts, and young people or their parents.
+That’s why ReachOut is a trusted, relevant service that’s so easy to use.
+Accessed by more than 2 million people in Australia each year, ReachOut is a free service that’s available anytime and pretty much anywhere.

 The Royal Flying Doctor Service is one of the largest and most comprehensive aeromedical organisations in the world, providing extensive primary health care and 24-hour emergency service to people over an area of 7.69 million square kilometres.
 Delivered by a dedicated team of professionals, using the latest in aviation, medical and communications technology, and supported by a vast number of volunteers and supporters, the RFDS is vital for those that live, work and travel in rural and remote Australia.